8 recommended commemorative stamps that give you a sense of Okayama's history

 Chizu Express Official Website

-8 recommended commemorative stamps that give a sense of Okayama's history
+8 recommended commemorative stamps that give you a sense of Okayama's history

 The 188m reflecting telescope is one of the largest in Japan.
-The telescope named "Seimei" is one of the largest in East Asia.
-This stamp features two telescopes packed with cutting-edge technology and a cute design with twinkling stars.
+The telescope, named "Seimei," is one of the largest in Higashi.
+This stamp features a cute design of twinkling stars on these two telescopes, which are packed with cutting-edge technology.

-8 recommended commemorative stamps that give a sense of Okayama's history
+8 recommended commemorative stamps that give you a sense of Okayama's history

-The latest planetarium and 4D digital space theater are available.
-Explore the mysteries of the universe at the astronomical museum in Asakuchi, the city of astronomy.
+Explore the mysteries of the universe at this astronomical museum, home to the latest planetarium and a 4D digital space theater.
 You might even find an unidentified creature!
 The stamp pad is located in the exhibition room on the first floor.

 [Okayama Astronomical Museum]